MIMO Systems Aided by Microwave Linear Analog Computers: Capacity-Achieving Architectures with Reduced Circuit Complexity: Numerical Results

 We have proposed a novel family of \gls{milac} architectures, named stem-connected \gls{milac}, and provided a closed-form capacity-achieving solution to optimize it at the transmitter and receiver sides in Sections~\ref{sec:tx} and \ref{sec:rx}, respectively.
 In this section, we validate the optimality of the proposed solution through Monte Carlo simulations and compare stem- and fully-connected \glspl{milac} in terms of performance and circuit complexity.

-In Fig.~\ref{fig:capacity}, we report the achievable rate obtained with stem-connected and fully-connected \glspl{milac} averaged over sufficient realizations of \gls{iid} Rayleigh fading channels, i.e., $\text{vec}(\mathbf{H})\sim\mathcal{CN}(\mathbf{0}_{N_RN_T\times 1},\mathbf{I}_{N_RN_T\times 1})$.
+In Fig.~\ref{fig:capacity}, we report the achievable rate obtained with stem-connected and fully-connected \glspl{milac} averaged over sufficient realizations of \gls{iid} Rayleigh fading channels \footnote{Although we consider Rayleigh fading channels, the optimization algorithms in Sections~\ref{sec:tx} and \ref{sec:rx} are proved to be globally optimal for any channel model, including more practical dual-polarized channels by properly adapting the number of \gls{milac} ports to the number of antennas.} , i.e., $\text{vec}(\mathbf{H})\sim\mathcal{CN}(\mathbf{0}_{N_RN_T\times 1},\mathbf{I}_{N_RN_T\times 1})$.
 We consider different scenarios where $N_R=N_T$, the number of streams is $N_S\in\{4,8,12,16\}$ and the \gls{snr} is $P_T/\sigma^2\in\{0,10\}$~dB.
 For each scenario, we compare: the achievable rate with stem-connected \glspl{milac} at the transmitter and receiver sides optimized with the solutions proposed in Sections~\ref{sec:tx} and \ref{sec:rx}, the achievable rate with fully-connected \glspl{milac} optimized as proposed in \cite{ner25-3}, and the capacity in \eqref{eq:Cstar}.
 In agreement with our theoretical analysis, we observe that stem-connected \glspl{milac} achieve the same rate as fully-connected \glspl{milac}, corresponding to the capacity derived in \eqref{eq:Cstar}.
 Thus, while maintaining the maximum performance, stem-connected \glspl{milac} can provide enormous gains in terms of circuit complexity.